-• Campaign on Dalit and Muslim Women issues in Muzaffarpur -This campaign was conducted in 34 villages of Muzaffarnagar and Shamli Districts of Uttar Pradesh, with an objective to create awareness on their basic rights and built their leadership on issues of women's property.
-We worked to bring Dalit and Muslim women on one platform in every village.
-There are 20 to 25 women in every group in our 25 villages in which Dalit and Muslim women hold their meetings together every month.
+Campaign on Socially excluded Women issues in Muzaffarpur -This campaign was conducted in 34 villages of Muzaffarnagar and Shamli Districts of Uttar Pradesh, with an objective to create awareness on their basic rights and built their leadership on issues of women's property.
+We worked to bring Socially excluded women on one platform in every village.
+There are 20 to 25 women in every group in our 25 villages in which Socially excluded women hold their meetings together every month.
 We conducted a discussion on women property rights in every group, as well as conducted a training session on leadership.
 The women's helpline number was also discussed in collaboration with the administration in every village.